urbit/docs/docs/programming/system/network.md

 Let's get our planets to talk to each other.

 All we've written up until now are just shell commands that produce a value and then disappear.
-We need an actual app to listen for messages from another planet.
-Let's take a look at a very basic app that does this.
+To listen for and receive messages from other planets, we'll need an app--let's look at a very simple one:

 ```
 ::  There is no love that is not an echo